Headache & Pain

 • High fever may need to be lowered by use of antipyretics and cooling devices.

-Along with pain, fever is 1 of the earliest symptoms recorded in medical antiquity.
-Historical aspects of fever are reviewed elsewhere (01; 07).
+Along with pain, fever is one of the earliest symptoms recorded in medical antiquity.
+Historical aspects of fever are reviewed elsewhere (01; 08).
 Fever as a manifestation of infectious diseases was recognized before the discovery of microorganisms as causes of infections.
-Ancient physicians assessed fever merely by touch of the hand; measurement of the degree of fever was not possible until the discovery of the thermometer in the early 1800s.
+Ancient physicians assessed fever merely by touch of the hand; Santorio Sanctorius and subsequently Herman Boerhaave and his pupils Gerard van Swieten and Anthonie de Haen emphasized the use of measurement of body temperature in the clinic, but its importance was not generally accepted until the late 19th century (24).
 Prior to the discovery of antibiotics, high fever due to severe infections was associated with high mortality.
 Sir William Osler called it the most terrible enemy of mankind.
 Fever is now recognized to be a symptom of noninfectious inflammatory conditions as well.
 Several substances were recognized as exogenous pyrogens (in Greek, pyro means fire) or fever producing.
 Immune challenges result in the production of endogenous pyrogens that act at the hypothalamic level.

 Progress in neuroscience has enabled a better understanding of the neurobiological basis of fever.
 Fever associated with neurologic disorders is also referred to as neurogenic fever.
 Apart from being a symptom of neurologic disorders, high fever can also produce neurologic complications.